executors/executors/explanatory.md

   3. `non_blocking_execution_tag`: The agent's execution does not block the client.

-The guarantee provided by `executor_execute_blocking_category` only applies to those customization points including the name `execute`.
+The guarantee provided by `executor_execute_blocking_category` only applies to those customization points whose name is suffixed with `execute`.
 Exceptions are the `sync_` customization points, which must always block their client by definition.
 When the agents created by an executor possibly block its client, it's conceivable that the executor could provide dynamic runtime facilities for querying its actual blocking behavior.
 However, our design prescribes no interface for doing so.

 The default value of `executor_execute_blocking_category` is `possibly_blocking_execution_tag`.